coralproject/reef/README.md

 This repository is a collection of documents, guides and practices that do not directly contain our software applications, including:

-[DNA](dna) - Code of conduct, contributor guides, coding principles, and more.
+[DNA](dna) - our code of conduct, contributor guides, coding principles, and more.

 [Ecosystem](ecosystem) - a high level look at our products.

-[Brain](brain) - Documentation surrounding our handling of the data that lies at the core of all of our products.
+[Brain](brain) - documentation surrounding our handling of the data that lies at the core of all of our products.

-[Spawn](spawn) - How to spawn your own community project or create new parts within ours.
+[Spawn](spawn) - how to spawn your own community project or create new parts within ours.
 CI, local installs, etc... at the ecosystem level.

 ## But where's the code?!

-We are in the process of stabalizing the roles and implementing the initial architecture for the various pieces of software.
+You'll see it soon!
+We are currently stabilizing  roles and implementing the initial architecture.
 We will make all of our non-client specific code, as well as the technical discussions surrounding them, public on Jan 1, 2016.

 Thanks for diving in.